jrin771/Everything-LLMs-And-Robotics/README.md

-# Everything-LLMs-And-Robotics
+# Everything-AI-And-Robotics
-The world's largest GitHub Repository for LLMs + Robotics
+The world's largest GitHub Repository for the intersection of AI + Robotics

+ok yeah that levels up the ambition.
+What does this even have?
+Is it worth it to have such a large repository?
+Perhaps, but I think it's worth having anyways.
+It literally is: If it includes AI and Robotics, put it here.
+Is this something even worth having over LLMs + Robotics?
+Perhaps.
+But I'll see what currently exists and this would, uh, be pretty wild to have as an acceleration thing.

 Why I made this: An Explanation (blue link here)